 National Agricultural Literacy Outcome Assessments

-The development of grade appropriate, research-based psychometric assessments for the National Agricultural Literacy Outcomes began in 2018.
+The development of grade appropriate, research-based psychometric assessments for the National Agricultural Literacy Outcomes (NALOs) began in 2018.
 The instruments were created using domain analysis to measure three proficiency levels: 1) Limited or developing agricultural exposure, 2) Functional agricultural literacy, and 3) Practical & applicable agriculture proficiency.
 The assessment links below include the instruction for administering each assessment, the interpretation of results, and the appropriate citation for each instrument.
-If you have questions please contact Dr. Debra Spielmaker, the NCAL Team Leader.
+If you have questions please contact Dr. Michelle Burrows, the NCAL Team Leader.

-View Rose Judd-Murray's dissertation defense on the development of the grade 9-12 assessments, March 15, 2019.
+View Rose Judd-Murray's dissertation defense (March, 2019) on the development of the grade 9-12 assessments.
+All assessment instruments followed the same procedures for development.

 Judd-Murray, R. (2019).
 Development and validation of an agricultural literacy instrument using the national agricultural literacy outcomes.
 (Doctoral dissertation).
 Utah State University.
 Retrieved from https://digitalcommons.usu.edu/etd/7562/.
 (Committee Member, Debra Spielmaker, W2006)